How to Calculate Tax Liability When Selling Your Investment Property

 The capital gains tax is calculated based on the taxable gain, considering the tax rates determined by your income and filing status.
 There are four main categories of property tax: federal capital gains tax, state and local capital gains tax, depreciation recapture tax, and net investment tax.

-For federal and state capital gains taxes, the taxable gain is subject to the applicable tax rates.
-In the example mentioned earlier, a California property owner with a taxable gain of $2,200,000 would owe 20% in federal capital gains tax and 13.3% in state capital gains tax, resulting in a total capital gains tax of $732,600.
 Individuals with significant investment and rental income may also be subject to an additional 3.8% net investment tax, which is part of the Affordable Care Act and is added on top of the capital gains rate.
-Thus, the total capital gains tax bill in California would be 37.1% or $816,200 in the given example.
-It is important to note that this example specifically pertains to properties and taxpayers located in California, which has the highest capital gains tax rate in the country.
+Thus, the total capital gains tax bill in California would be 37.1%, or $816,200, in this example.
+Want to estimate how much you may own in capital gains taxes?
+Try our capital gains calculator.

 Deferring Capital Gains Tax with a 1031 Exchange

 The term “like-kind” refers to any real estate that is of the same nature or class, rather than the same quality or property type.
 Essentially, this means that investors can exchange one investment real estate asset for another, as long as it falls under the category of like-kind property.
-It’s important to note that personal residences do not qualify for a 1031 Exchange, as the exchange is limited to investment real estate assets.
+It’s important to note that primary residences don’t qualify for a 1031 Exchange; only investment properties do.

 The Rules for a 1031 Exchange

-• Identification period: The property owner has 45 days from the sale date to identify potential replacement properties.
-The identification should be in writing and follow specific identification rules.
+- Identification period: The property owner has 45 days from the sale date to identify potential replacement properties.
+The identification should be in writing and follow specific identification rule.

 Improving Cash Flow Potential with a 1031 Exchange